-'The complexity and the uncompromising tone of Manotti's writing have drawn comparisons with American writers such as James Ellroy.
-But her ability to convey the unique rhythms of a French police investigation distinguishes Rough Trade, and one hopes that Manotti, and Daquin, will reappear in English translation' Telegraph
+'The complexity and the uncompromising tone have drawn comparisons with American writers such as James Ellroy.
+But Manotti's ability to convey the unique rhythms of a French police investigation distinguishes Rough Trade' Daily Telegraph

 'Rough Trade is an excellent crime novel.
 It is written in an unfalteringly assured style (it is hard to believe it is a first novel), the overlapping mysteries are realistically conveyed and the outcomes believable, the characterisation is strong, and there is real emotion in some of the stories, moving and tragic, that are played out in the pages' Euro Crime